 The Company is required to make future payments under various contracts, including debt agreements and lease agreements.
 The Company also has commitments to fund its pension plans and provide payments for other postretirement benefit plans.
-During the six months ended June 28, 2020, there were no material changes in the Company's contractual obligations.
+Except for the incurrence of debt in connection with the issuance of the Notes, during the nine months ended September 27, 2020, there were no material changes in the Company's contractual obligations.
 For an in-depth discussion of the Company's contractual obligations, see "Liquidity and Capital Resources" in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.